NEOLPAR/burroughs_test/README.md

 **You’ll need to have Node 12.18.3 or later version on your local development machine.** We recommend using the latest LTS version.
 You can use [nvm](https://github.com/creationix/nvm#installation) (macOS/Linux) or [nvm-windows](https://github.com/coreybutler/nvm-windows#node-version-manager-nvm-for-windows) to switch Node versions between different projects.

 Please follow the instructions to install and run this app and their choices.
+<a name="assumptions"></a>

+### Assumptions

+1. This could be processed by some application which will process the payments, so I assumed that the full date was needed.
+My first approach was to set a month and a year columns, however it would need to be processed.
+So, I decided to not adding those columns and just add a full date in 'Europe/London' time zone format.
+Adding compatibility for other time zones is a possible upgrade for this application.

+2. This could be processed by some application which will process the payments, so I didn't add any extra user information like greetings or application header.
+This is just returning the CSV text.

+3. Since ES2015, JavaScript has TCO (Tail Recursion Optimization).
+Recursivity was improved, although it has an issue for large iterations where the recursive function hit the call stack size limit and throws an error.
+Ref: https://www.c-sharpcorner.com/blogs/performance-of-recursion-vs-loop-using-javascript

+On this application, 24 is the max. permitted iteration.
+So, we'll never hit the limit.
+For this reason, I decided to change [`getPaymentDates`](https://github.com/NEOLPAR/burroughs_test/blob/9906627b4ad1e25f65b1479270bd9e8110751881/src/payment-dates/payment-dates.js#L37) function to recursive, gaining some performance with it.
 <a name="installing"></a>

 ### Installing